 - $54,560 for all other social workers

-For additional information and assistance in planning your social work career, contact Lisa Ingarfield, Director of Student and Career Development, at 303-871-3841.
+For additional information on social work careers, contact Lisa Ingarfield, Director of Student and Career Development, at 303-871-3841.
+If you have questions about the MSW program and the admissions process, please contact the GSSW Admissions Office at 303-871-2841, firstname.lastname@example.org.